Introduction

 Science and Faith

-What we see now as science was developed within the Christian worldview, by people who were seeking truth.
-At that time, there was no real distinction made between theological truth and other kinds of truth.
-People sought truth, partly for its own sake, and partly because all truth helps us to know the Creator better.
-The move away from trusting institutions and ancient authorities came about as alternative approaches to seeking truth developed, fueled by belief in a Christian God who wanted to be known, and who could be known through the revelation contained in scripture and the revelation contained in nature.
+As people slowly moved away from trusting institutions and ancient authorities, they developed alternative approaches to seeking truth.
+In Europe, this was fuelled by their belief in the Christian God who wanted to be known, and who could be known through the two basic sources of truth: the revelation contained in scripture, and the revelation contained in nature - often referred to as the 'two books'.
 In seeking truth, people learned to formulate a story clearly, and then test the truth of that specific story by looking for evidence, either for or against it; simplicity was an advantage, and contradicting other known truth was a serious disadvantage.
-The same disciplines worked, whether you were seeking truth concerning doctrine, or truth concerning creation.
+The same disciplines worked, whether you were seeking truth concerning spiritual matters, or truth concerning the natural world.

 And the move away from trusting institutions and ancient authorities was only a move towards embracing other ways of discovering truth, it was not a complete rejection of the institutions and authorities.
 Whether you are dealing with science or religion, the only way you can move forward is by trusting the bulk of what you have been taught, but recognizing that what you have been taught is not the whole truth, and some details may need to be modified.